ErwannMillon/face-editor/README.md

 ## Overview
 This interactive GUI face editor uses a CelebA-pretrained VQGAN-CLIP for prompt-based image manipulation, as well as slider based manipulation using extracted latent vectors.
+I built this in a few days as part of the Ben's Bites December 22 Hackathon

-I've written a series of Medium articles which provide a detailed and beginner-friendly explanation of how this was built and the intuition behind latent image manipulation.
+I've since written a series of Medium articles which provide a detailed and beginner-friendly explanation of how this was built and the intuition behind latent image manipulation.

 [Coming Soon]